denisecase/web-app-2020-fall/README.md

 1. edit.ejs
 1. index.ejs

-On your initial commit, just add a comment block at the top of each file.
+Add a standard comment block at the top of each file.

-Add yourself and your email as the author (follow the examples).
+Add yourself and email as the author (follow examples).

-## Contributing
+## How to Contribute

 ### Step 1 - Get fresh code.